tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

   1. `-G` -> set supplementary groups
   2. `-g` -> set login group
 4. `userdel -r USERNAME` -> remove a user and remove of all the files belonging to the user
-5. `useradd -m USERNAME` -> add USERNAME and create a homedir if the CREATE_HOME
+5. `useradd -m USERNAME` -> add USERNAME and create a homedir if the CREATE_HOME is set to false
 6. Setting the defaults for add a user `/etc/default/useradd`
 7. `top -d DELAYTIME` -> set the delay (interval) time
 8. `umask OCTALNOTATIONS` -> umask only accepts octal notation
 9. `rmdir -p test/file` -> Removes all the parents of the basedir file, so in this case the dir test will also be removed
 10. `find -xdev` -> only search the local filesystem
 11. `0x82` -> the linux swap filesystem typecode (or identifier); 0x83 -> Linux xfs/ext2/3/4 filesystem typecode
-12. `du -c` -> produce a grand total
+12. `du -c` -> produce a grand total (complete overview)
 13. `find . -mtime +3` -> find files modified at least 3 days ago
 14. `grub-mkconfig -> /boot/grub/grub.cfg` -> So grub-mkconfig sends the output by default to STDOUT
 15. `shutdown -f` -> Reboot Fast, by suppressing the normal call to fsck when rebooting.